swennemans/react-text-highlighter/readme.md

 //!important
 export default Highlighter(MyComponent);
 ```
-Than you could cleanly add it in a higher level component like:
+Now you can cleanly add it like:
 ```
 <HighLighter highlight={"Foo"} text={"Foo bar baz"} options={opts} />
 ```

 Check the `example` dir for a simple example or run the example with: `npm run example`

-### Options
+## Options
 You need to pass an option object with the following properties:
 ```
 {